Boyquotes/godot-rl/notes.md

 - more reliable money
 - make sure items can't spawn under ladders
+- when an enemy kills into a resurrect it turns invisible?
 - tile map shading is slowing game down

 ## ideas